zrudnicki/10xDevFiszki/.ai/api-plan.md

     ]
   }
   ```
+- **Implementation Notes**:
+  - Unique UUIDs are generated on the server for each flashcard
+  - These UUIDs are temporary until flashcards are permanently saved
+  - The first flashcard generation for a user automatically creates a stats record
 - **Success Codes**:
   - 200: Flashcards generated successfully
 - **Error Codes**:
   - 400: Invalid request body (text length outside of 1000-10000 characters)
   - 401: Unauthorized
+  - 404: Collection or category not found (if IDs provided)
   - 500: Server error

 #### Accept Generated Flashcards